Snaper014/Clone_Youtube/README.md

 This project was inspired by the functionalities and design of YouTube.
 Thanks to the creators of Create React App for the development environment.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.